 Roni Lebauer thoroughly enjoys teaching.
 It was her curiosity about travel and other cultures that initially got her interested in teaching ESL, and she feels lucky to have an opportunity to learn from her students as well as teach them.
 She feels that one of the most important tasks of an ESL teacher is to create an environment in the classroom where everyone feels respected and motivated and comfortable.
 She wants each student to feel that time in her class is time well-spent, personally and academically.
 During her free time, Roni explores a number of interests, such as, hiking, painting, and going to art, music, and theater events.
 And, of course, as would be expected of an ESL teacher, she loves to travel and read... and eat great food from different traditions!

 Julie McGirr received her Master’s Degree in Education with a specialization in TESL (Teaching English as a Second Language) from CSU Fullerton and her Bachelor’s Degree in French from UC Irvine.
-She’s been teaching English as a Second Language at the college and university level since 1990, and this is her true passion.
-Having lived and studied in four different countries, she understands the struggles and challenges her students have when they come to a foreign country and have to learn a new language.
-She says that she learns so much from her students, and she admires their courage to leave their native countries and start a new life here in the United States.
+She’s been teaching English as a Second Language at colleges and universities since 1990.
+Having lived in four different countries, she's experienced the challenges of learning new languages and adapting to other cultures.
+She says she learns so much from her students, and she admires their courage to leave their home countries and start a new life here in the United States.

-Julie knows that learning English isn’t just about studying the proper grammar or correct pronunciation; it also means learning how to adapt to this new culture.
-For this reason, she truly enjoys helping her students learn about life here in California, and she is always thrilled to see her students succeed in reaching their goals.
-In the classroom, Julie realizes that students learn language in different ways, so she likes to use a variety of teaching techniques to keep her classes lively and interactive.
+Learning English isn’t just about studying the proper grammar or correct pronunciation; it also means learning how to adapt to this new culture.
+For this reason, Julie truly enjoys helping her students learn about life here in California, and she loves to see her students succeed in reaching their goals.
+In the classroom, Julie uses a variety of teaching techniques to keep her classes lively and interactive.
 She wants to make sure that students learn something new in every class meeting.